Table of Contents

-Aside from the infusion of cash, VCl can also offer numerous benefits for startups, such as:
+Aside from the infusion of cash, VC can also offer numerous benefits for startups, such as:

 - Business expertise – Obtaining VC funds can provide a start-up with valuable sources of guidance.
 This contributes to the company’s decision-making and management process.

-- Hands-on support – VC firms can offer active support in a number of key areas such as legal and taxation that ensure business sustainable growth and development.
+- Hands-on support – VC firms can offer active support in several key areas such as legal and taxation that ensure business sustainable growth and development.

 - Connections – VC firms are well connected in the business community which allows businesses to access useful networks and build strong connections that will come in handy across the lifespan of the company.